LogoHistorical Figure MBTI

 Ne — dominant

-The Encyclopédie was, at its core, an Ne project: the conviction that the full range of human knowledge could be mapped in a single structure, that connections existed between apparently unrelated fields, and that exposing those connections would itself be transformative.
-Diderot's famous system of cross-references—entries that pointed readers from theology to philosophy to natural science and back again, often with subversive intent—was Ne thinking made institutional.
-He was not cataloguing knowledge; he was showing how ideas relate, undermine, and illuminate one another.
-The article on “Encyclopaedia” itself is a manifesto of connected thinking, a demonstration that the project's form was its argument.
+The Encyclopédie was, at its core, an Ne project: the conviction that all of human knowledge could be mapped in a single structure and that exposing the connections between fields would itself be transformative.
+Diderot's cross-references —pointing readers from theology to philosophy to natural science and back, often with subversive intent—were Ne thinking made institutional.
+He was not cataloguing knowledge; he was showing how ideas undermine and illuminate one another.

 His literary work displays the same quality.
-Rameau's Nephew, written over decades and never published in his lifetime, is a dialogue between a rational philosopher (clearly Diderot's own voice) and the brilliant, amoral nephew of the composer Jean-Philippe Rameau—a figure whose social parasitism and sharp intelligence make him a more compelling interlocutor than the philosopher himself.
-The text has no resolution; it holds its contradictions open.
-Ne does not always need to resolve; it finds it more interesting to map the territory of a problem than to settle it.
-Diderot was drawn to ideas that resisted closure—free will and determinism in Jacques the Fatalist, the relationship between mind and matter in D'Alembert's Dream—because their irresolvability was where the interesting thinking lived.
+Rameau's Nephew, written over decades and never published in his lifetime, pits a rational philosopher against the brilliant, amoral nephew of the composer Rameau—a figure so sharp he is more compelling than the philosopher himself.
+The text refuses resolution; Ne finds it more interesting to map the territory of a problem than to settle it.
+Diderot was drawn to ideas that resisted closure—free will and determinism in Jacques the Fatalist, mind and matter in D'Alembert's Dream—because irresolvability was where the thinking lived.

-The breadth of his curiosity was not dilettantism but a structural feature of his cognition.
-He wrote on mathematics, on the theory of color, on the sensory experience of blindness and deafness, on the craft of sculpture, on the acting technique of stage performers.
-His Letter on the Blind (1749), which speculated about whether morality could exist without vision, got him imprisoned at Vincennes for four months—the authorities recognized, correctly, that its materialism was a theological provocation wrapped in a philosophical puzzle.
+His Letter on the Blind (1749), speculating about whether morality could exist without vision, got him imprisoned at Vincennes for four months—the authorities recognized its materialism as theological provocation wrapped in philosophical puzzle.
 Diderot kept producing these puzzles because Ne cannot stop finding them.
-The world, for the dominant intuitive, is an inexhaustible source of conceptual apertures.

 Fi